goostengine/goost-docs/classes/class_graphvertex.rst

 Description
 -----------

 A vertex holds a data and information about all neighbor vertices that are connected to it.
-To traverse all neighbors:
+To traverse all neighbors, use :ref:`get_neighbors<class_GraphVertex_method_get_neighbors>`:

 ::